Does Your Partner Also Need to Be Your Best Friend?

 There isn’t a lot of research on the topic, but one study reports that there is a significant difference in life satisfaction between individuals who report that their spouse is their best friend and those who separate their friendship from their marriage.

-John Helliwell of the University of Vancouver studies happiness around the world.
+John Helliwell of the University of British Columbia studies happiness around the world.
 In research on the links between marriage and happiness, he and his colleague Shawn Grover found a positive correlation between marriage and life satisfaction in couples that said that their best friend was also their spouse.
 Working with the National Bureau of Economic Research in Canada, Helliwell and Grover drew their data from the British Household Panel Survey, the United Kingdom’s Annual Population Survey, and the Gallup World Poll.
 The researchers hypothesize that having a partner with whom you can talk and share life struggles is an important part of feeling satisfied with your life, even in difficult times.

 But among the men and women I interviewed, the question was more complex.
 A young widow told me: